Albert Cedric Gordon1

 Andrew Danenhauer1,2

-Andrew Danenhauer was born in July 1864 in Ohio.2 He married Jeanette Frye circa 1890.1,2 Andrew Danenhauer was a driver for a brewery in 1900 in Cincinnati, Hamilton Co., Ohio.2 He and Jeanette Frye lived in June 1900 in 513 Findlay St., Cincinnati, Hamilton Co., Ohio.2
+Andrew Danenhauer was born in July 1864 in Ohio; Both of his parents were born in Germany.2,3 He married Jeanette Frye circa 1890.1,2 Andrew Danenhauer was a driver for a brewery in 1900 in Cincinnati, Hamilton County, Ohio.2 He and Jeanette Frye lived in June 1900 in 513 Findlay St., Cincinnati, Hamilton County, Ohio.2 Andrew Danenhauer lived in 1910 in Ward 13, Cincinnati, Hamilton County, Ohio.
+The census form indicates that he was a "patient" at the location where the census was taken.3 He died on 16 February 1912 in Cincinnati at age 47.
+It is not known if he died while still at the facility where he was listed in the 1910 census.4

 Children of Andrew Danenhauer and Jeanette Frye